wkumari/draft-wkumari-dnsop-extended-error/README.md

-Kumari, et al.           Expires April 19, 2018                 [Page 9]
+Kumari, et al.           Expires January 3, 2019                [Page 9]

-Internet-Draft       draft-ietf-dnsop-extended-error        October 2017
+Internet-Draft       draft-ietf-dnsop-extended-error           July 2018

 Appendix A.  Changes / Author Notes.

    [RFC Editor: Please remove this section before publication ]

+   From -00 to -01:

+   o  Address comments from IETF meeting.

+   o  document copying the response code

+   o  mention zero length fields are ok

+   o  clarify lookup procedure

+   o  mention that table isn't done

+   From -03 to -IETF 00:

+   o  Renamed to draft-ietf-dnsop-extended-error

    From -02 to -03: